 INNOVATIVE RESEARCH & DEVELOPMENT AWARD

-The project submitted by the applicant must be an innovative and prototyped, piloted or deployed solution, with the ability to demonstrate measurable results.
-The project must be developed and executed by the applicant with the aim of extracting safe drinking water from natural sources in line with World Health Organisation (WHO) guidelines.
-The project should be able to operate exclusively on renewable energy once deployed in the field without affecting its economic viability.
-The project should preferably be a solution that is easily installed, operated and maintained without the need for highly specialised skills and tools and should be able to operate reliably in different and harsh ambient conditions, using low cost and maintenance friendly technology.
+The submission by the applicant must be an innovative and prototyped solution with a minimum Technology Readiness Level (TRL) of 5, with the ability to demonstrate measurable system, subsystem and/or system component improvements in potable water production, distribution and management methods.
+The solution must be developed and executed by the applicant with the aim of improving the provision of safe drinking water in line with World Health Organisation (WHO) guidelines.
+It is preferred if the solution can operate on renewable energy once deployed in the field without affecting its economic viability.
+The submission should preferably be a solution that is easily installed, operated and maintained without the need for highly specialised skills and tools and should be able to operate reliably in different and harsh ambient conditions, using low cost and maintenance friendly technology.

 Individuals or teams from non-profit, educational and academic institutions and research centres that are independent or annexed to governmental or semi-governmental organisations.